scharlton2/solver_dev_manual/source/04/03_05_gridgenerator_add_errorhandling.rst

 jmax values, the [Error] dialog (:numref:`gridgenerator_error_dialog`) will open.

-Refer to Section 6.3.13 for the subroutines to output error codes.
+Refer to :ref:`iriclib_output_error` for the subroutines to output error codes.

 .. code-block:: fortran
    :caption: Source code with lines to handle errors